 It is not allowed to connect a fully discharged battery (with voltage across unloaded terminals less than 11 V) to the alarm panel.
-If the battery is fully discharged or it has never been in use, precharge it by means of a suitable charger, to avoid the risk of equipment damage.
+If the battery is fully discharged, precharge it by means of a suitable charger, to avoid the risk of equipment damage.